Youth With You season 3

 Youth With You 3 (青春有你3 (QīngChūnYǒuNǐ 3)) is a 2021 Chinese male group survival show by iQIYI.
 The third season features 119 trainees from different entertainment agencies, to form a 9-member male group through global viewers' votes.
-The group IXFORM officially debuted on 25 July 2021.
+The group IXFORM debuted on 25 July 2021.

 The show is the third season of the Youth With You series.
 This season was presented by Li Yuchun, with Lisa, Li Ronghao, and Will Pan serving as mentors.
-It aired from February 18, to May 1, 2021 on iQIYI every Thursday and Saturday at 7:00 pm CST, with subtitles available in several languages.
+It aired from February 18, to May 1, 2021, on iQIYI every Thursday and Saturday at 7:00 pm CST, with subtitles available in several languages.

-The grand finale, originally scheduled to be streamed live on May 8, 2021, was officially cancelled and the show was terminated after an order from the Chinese media government bureau, due to the show's milk-wasting controversies.
+The grand finale, originally scheduled to be streamed live on May 8, 2021, was cancelled and the show was terminated after an order from the Chinese media government bureau, due to the show's milk-wasting controversies.

-On 25 July 2021, two months after the termination, it was announced that group IXFORM debuted officially with top 9 members, Luo Yizhou, Jojo Tang Jiuzhou, Lian Huaiwei, Neil Liu Guanyou, Jerome Deng Xiaoci, Kachine Sun Yinghao, Liu Jun, X Duan Xingxing, Sun Yihang.
+On 25 July 2021, two months after the termination, it was announced that group IXFORM debuted with top 9 members, Luo Yizhou, Jojo Tang Jiuzhou, Lian Huaiwei, Neil Liu Guanyou, Jerome Deng Xiaoci, Kachine Sun Yinghao, Liu Jun, X Duan Xingxing, Sun Yihang.